Budibase/website/content/blog/alternatives/servicenow-vs-bmc-helix.md

 ServiceNow can be bought directly or through third-party resellers and partners.

 Many teams will also opt for implementation services or other consulting, which may incur additional costs.
-It’s also worth noting that, by some reports, ServiceNow can reportedly have a longer time to value than some other ITSM tools.

 Check out our guide on [Jira Service Management vs ServiceNow](https://budibase.com/blog/alternatives/jira-service-management-vs-servicenow/).